-Any website that utilizes a database needs to be able to make a connection.
-When moving to a new host, it is important to know where your database connection strings are located so you can update them to work with your new environment.
-Popular CMS applications such as Joomla, WordPress, Magento, Gallery and many others tell you what file to edit in the software documentation.
+Any website that utilizes a database must be able to make a connection.
+When moving to a new host, it's important to know where your database connection strings are located so you can update them to work with your new environment.
+Popular CMS applications such as Joomla, WordPress, Magento, Gallery, and others tell you what file to edit in the software documentation.
 For WordPress, this is in the wp-config.php file.

-If you want to find all files containing a database connection string, run this from the httpdocs directory:
+If you want to find all files containing a database connection string, run this from your website root directory:

 grep -rl "localhost" *

-An example of the correct setting for a DV is:
+An example of the correct setting for a VPS is:

 // ** MySQL settings ** // define('DB_NAME', 'dbname');// The name of the database define('DB_USER', 'dbuser'); // Your MySQL username define('DB_PASSWORD', 'tH15i5myP4SSW0rd'); // ...and password define('DB_HOST', 'localhost'); // 99% chance you won't need to change this value